sxzhang25/product-manifold-learning/README.md

 ```

 will run the algorithm on the dataset specified in `data/rectangle3d_info.json` and generate figures for the different experiments.
-To run the experiments without displaying figures, simply omit the `--generate_plots` flag.
+To run the experiments without producing figures, simply omit the `--generate_plots` flag.

 ## Customizing algorithm parameters